 Why Emily Dickinson feared criticism.

 Emily Dickinson’s poems were unusual for her time.
 When poets paid a lot of attention to the structure and meter of the poem, Dickinson only wanted to express herself.
 She knew that her poetry would be viewed as an outcast.
 She feared people would criticize her poems, poems that mean a lot to her.
-Since he was an introvert and as an introvert myself, poetry is the only form of expressing ourselves.
+Since she was an introvert and as an introvert myself, poetry is the only form of expressing ourselves.
 This fear is why she did not like to publish her poems.
 And she was right.

 After her death, Dickinson’s sister-in-law Susan tried to publish her poems.
-She sent a poem to New York editor of the day and he rejected the poem, probably because it was too different from the conventional pattern.
+She sent a poem to the New York editor of the day and he rejected the poem, probably because it was too different from the conventional pattern.

 Even when her poems were published, her poems were heavily edited.
 This defeats the purpose of the poems.
 This was exactly what Dickinson feared.
 But it was after 1955 when Thomas H. Johnson published the unedited version of her poems.
 Dickinson was wrong.
 Her poems were loved by everyone and her style was applauded.